scholzj/kafka-enablement-2020/mgmt-and-monitoring/README.md

 ### Prometheus

 First we need to install Prometheus.
+If you run this demo in other namespace than `myproject`, you have to change the namespace in the `ClusterRoleBinding` inside `01-prometheus/prometheus.yaml`.
 You can use the Prometheus operator or the files from this demo:

 ```